thelostadventurer/thelostadventurer/README.md

 <summary>INFO</summary>

+quick info thing !! someday i will make this formatted and gorgeous believe in me

 HILLO PONYTOWN im weow!! i am 17, he/him! adhd, dyscalculia, anxiety :] i like to draw and play sewh and  swim and i luv pokemon and i have fun evrydaey!!! i play exclusively on mobile so sometimes i accidentally move or disconnect, 's my bad!!